PrefectHQ/prefect/docs/core/concepts/execution.md

 For an exhaustive list of values that you can find in context, see the corresponding [API documentation](../../api/latest/utilities/context.html).
 :::

-::: warning Avoid modifying Prefect-supplied context Since Prefect uses context internally to track metadata during the flow and task run logic, modifying Prefect-supplied context keys can have unintended consequences.
-It is recommended to avoid overriding the key names described in the API documentation.
+::: warning Caveats to modifying Prefect-supplied context Since Prefect uses some context internally to track metadata during the flow and task run logic, modifying Prefect-supplied context keys can have unintended consequences.
+It is recommended to generally avoid overriding the key names described in the API documentation.

+One exception to this is the timestamp related keys such as `prefect.context.today`.
+Users may wish to modify this context per flow run in order to implement "backfills", where individual flow runs execute on a subset of timeseries data.
 :::